Climate Action Plan

 As a citizens, you can encourage our entire city council to endorse the act, joining 160 other local governments across the U.S. that have already done so.
 You can also ask Senators Cantwell and Murray to put a price on carbon as they work to reconcile the federal budget.

-Jonathan Shakes about 2 years ago
+Jonathan Shakes over 2 years ago

 As a representative of the League of Women Voters and a long-time resident of Mercer Island, I appreciate the City goals for greenhouse gas reduction and acknowledge it’s success at reducing emissions from City operations.
 Since 98% of our Island emissions come from community sources, cutting emissions in this area is our current challenge.
 The League will focus on citizen engagement to support the City climate priorities.
 Recognizing that public outreach will be key to our success, we provide a website with ideas for action: www.mercerislandcan.org